 If you need to consult with an attorney or would like more information on Power of Attorney documents, please contact the Erie County Bar Association's Lawyer Referral Service.

 A Power of Attorney is a document by which a person appoints someone else to perform certain legal duties on his or her behalf.
-The term "power of attorney" does not mean that the person appointed has to be a lawyer.
-Anyone can be the appointed representative or agent, provided that both parties agree.
+The appointed person is called the “Agent.”
+The term "power of attorney" does not mean that the Agent has to be a lawyer.
+Any adult can be the appointed Agent, provided that both parties agree.

 A Power of Attorney is an extraordinary measure because it gives someone other than yourself the right to manage, control, and possibly liquidate your assets.
-Therefore, you should make very certain that the person you appoint as your agent is absolutely trustworthy.
+Therefore, you should make very certain that the person you appoint as your Agent is absolutely trustworthy.
 You should contact an attorney before signing any such document.
-2/11
+2/18